danieltan1517/teh_tarik/phase2/README.md

-# Building A Parser in Rust
+# Phase 2: Building A Parser in Rust

 ### Introduction

-Now that the lexer has been built, the parser takes the sequence of tokens, and identifies the grammar of the programming language based off of the sequence of tokens.
+Now that the lexer has been built, we will now build the parser.
+A parser takes the sequence of tokens created by the lexer, and a creates structural representation of the input while checking for correct syntax.
 If the lexer is the component of the compiler that identifies the “words” and “punctuation” of a programming language, the parser is the the component of the compiler that identifiers the “sentences” and “paragraphs” of the programming language.

-The job of the parser is to identify which tokens represent while loops, if statements, function headers, the function body, variable declarations, and constant variables.
-If the parser finds a misplaced sequence of tokens, the parser should notify the programming language user of the misplaced tokens.
+The job of the parser is to identify which sequence of tokens represent while loops, if statements, function headers, the function body, etc. If the parser finds a misplaced sequence of tokens, the parser should notify the programming language user of the misplaced tokens.

 In Phase 2, we will be creating a parser.
 A parser takes a sequence of tokens, and determines what the sequence of tokens represents.
 For example, a sequence of tokens in order: identifier, equals sign, number (e.g. “variable = 0”) will be recognized as a statement by the parser.
 The output of the parser will be a print out of the production rules of the parser.

+### Parser Grammer

+A parser is based off of a context free grammar.
+You can find the proper grammar of the Teh Tarik Programming Lanuage [here](https://cs.ucr.edu/~dtan004/CS152_Parsing.pdf)

 ### Building a Parser